 Training and Mentoring involves several semesters of discerning, developing, managing and reflecting on individual learning goals.
 It is done in relationship with a self-selected mentor who serves as a whole-life guide and in collaboration with a professor who serves as the student’s Mentoring Professor.
 Each student creates learning practices which create space for God to work in his or her life relationally, cognitively and experientially.

 The reflective nature of Training and Mentoring challenges students to grow in self-awareness as they seek to enter, or continue in, demanding fields of work.
 As a result of exploring faithful practices and integrating learning into the whole of your life, you’ll grow in dynamic learning skills which help you to adapt to new situations and to be more fully formed into the image of Christ both in your days in seminary and beyond.

-Thank you for considering a commitment to mentor one of our seminary No matter how old we are, we all need mentors in life.
-Mentors provide us with “a brain to pick, an ear to listen and a push in the right direction.”* If you’ve been invited to be a student’s mentor it that they see you as someone who is supportive, challenging, and inspiring.
+Thank you for considering a commitment to mentor one of our students.
+No matter how old we are, we all need mentors in life.
+Mentors provide us with “a brain to pick, an ear to listen and a push in the right direction.”
+If you’ve been invited to be a student’s mentor it is because they see you as someone who is supportive, challenging, and inspiring.

 Mentors are busy, but they love to see students grow.
 You’ll spend ten hours during the semester with your student mentee.
 You’ll be supported by our online mentor orientation as you get started and in your student’s first and last self-directed semesters, you’ll even get to meet their professor so that you know you are part of a mentor team!
 More information about how to mentor a student is offered through online materials your student will provide.